Trigger Rules

 - No code conflicts

-The protected branch settings might require multiple reviewer approvals.
-A user passing the review does not necessarily mean the PR is in an approved state.
+Settings may require multiple reviewers for protected branches; a user passing review doesn't necessarily mean the PR is in an approved state.

 Tag Events